Learn

 The multi-modal input capabilities of a model enable it to understand more than just text - you can use image, video, and audio files in the conversation as well.

 The Gemma 3 (27B parameter) model we used in the previous tutorials supports adding image files to the conversation.
-This tutorial will go through using this capability together with function calling, with the example of a simple expense tracker.
+This tutorial will go through using this capability together with function calling, with the simple expense tracker we built in the last tutorial.

 Here's a peak at the conversation you'll be having by the end of this tutorial: